Home | Tips | Library | Other Authors | Other WP Sites | Writer's Links | Contact | Site Map | Donate

 AppExecute("C:\Documents and Settings\Barry\Desktop\Test document.pdf")

-Obviously, you will need to change the path and filename to match the .PDF (or other type of document) you wish to open.
-Then Save & Compile the macro and create the hyperlink to the macro wherever you wish the link to appear.
+Obviously you will need to change the above path and filename to match the location and name of the .PDF (or other type of document) you wish to open.

 Tip: Macros can also be assigned to toolbars, menus, and keystrokes: see here for more on this.
 You could set up a special toolbar or menu with your library of documents conveniently available on the toolbar or menu.

-Alternative: For those who wish to use hyperlinks in a document instead of macros on a toolbar to load the file: You can create or modify a hyperlink that points to the document, adding the characters "file://" in front of the path and filename, as in this example:
+You can create or modify a hyperlink that points to the document, adding the characters "file://" in front of the path and filename, as in this example:

 file://C:\Documents and Settings\Barry\Desktop\Test document.pdf